Olympus PEN-F vs Panasonic GX80

-Both the PEN-F and the GX80 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the PEN-F has been discontinued (but can be found pre-owned on eBay).
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the features and operation of the PEN-F and GX80 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.